 Pathophysiology

-Inflammation triggered by an infectious or noninfectious stimuli sets forth a complex interplay of the humoral and cellular immune response, cytokines, and complement pathway — eventually, systemic inflammatory response syndrome results when the balance between proinflammatory and anti-inflammatory cascades tip over towards the former.
+Inflammation triggered by an infectious or noninfectious stimulus sets forth a complex interplay of the humoral and cellular immune response, cytokines, and the complement pathway.
+Eventually, systemic inflammatory response syndrome results when the balance between proinflammatory and anti-inflammatory cascades tips over towards the former.

-Roger Bone laid out a five-stage overlapping sepsis cascade that starts with SIRS and progresses to MODS, if not appropriately countered by compensatory anti-inflammatory response or alleviation of the primary inciting etiology.[14]
+Roger Bone outlined a 5-stage overlapping sepsis cascade that begins with SIRS and progresses to MODS, unless appropriately countered by a compensatory anti-inflammatory response or alleviation of the primary inciting etiology.[22]

 Stage 4 is characterized by CARS taking over SIRS, resulting in a state of relative immunosuppression.
 The individual, therefore, becomes susceptible to secondary or nosocomial infections, thus perpetuating the sepsis cascade.

-The early response mediated by these inflammatory cells involves three major pathways
+The early response mediated by these inflammatory cells involves the following 3 major pathways:

-- Activation of C3a – C5a complement pathway
+- Activation of the C3a to C5a complement pathway

-Interleukin 1 (IL1) and tumor necrosis factor alfa (TNF-alpha) are the early mediators within the first hour.
+Interleukin 1 (IL1) and tumor necrosis factor alpha (TNF-alpha) are the early mediators within the first hour.
 Their role is of paramount importance in tilting the scale towards a proinflammatory overdrive.

-Their actions can broadly divide into three categories
+Their actions can broadly be divided into the following 3 categories

 - Release of stress hormones